 Construction of the Project is anticipated to occur from spring 2019 to summer 2020.
-Pipeline construction activities are anticipated to start in mid-August 2019 and last six to seven months.
+Pipeline construction activities started in early August 2019 and are anticipated to last six to seven months.
 Construction of each compressor station unit addition started in late April 2019 and is anticipated to last 12 to 14 months; the unit additions are being built concurrently.

 Most of the construction related activities will be completed during daylight hours, typically Monday to Saturday 7 a.m. to 7 p.m.
 However, specific activities may occur outside these hours as required.
 For the pipeline component of this Project, the Horizontal Directional Drill (HDD) of the Bow River and planned SR1 diversion channel HDD will be required to run 24 hours per day, seven days a week until complete.
 The workers will abide by any noise regulations and will restrict their work as stipulated by local, municipal or provincial regulations.

 During construction, heavy equipment will be on site for earth moving, excavation material handling/hauling, welding and testing.
 Temporary equipment on site may include graders, bulldozers, tracked excavators, backhoes, automatic welding equipment, portable cranes, side booms, light vehicles (buses, crew trucks) and heavy hauling vehicles (low bed transport trucks, equipment, hydrovac, stringing trucks.)

 There will be a moderate increase in noise primarily during the construction of the pipeline and associated facility installations.
 The workers will abide by any noise regulations and will restrict their work as stipulated by local, municipal or provincial regulations.
 Once construction is complete, minimal incremental noise will be generated from the associated pipeline installations.